Broadband & TV

 It’s certainly been the case that if you shop around for the best deals and switch between providers more regularly, you’ll be a ‘new customer’ more often and benefit from these cheaper deals.

-ismybillfair offers existing customers the chance to save money with their current provider.
-This means that if you’re happy with the company and its product or service, you can stay exactly where you are and simply move to a better deal – and put some cash back in your pocket.
+This means that if you’re happy with the company and its product or service, you can stay exactly where you are and simply move to a better deal – and often put some cash back in your pocket.